AdobeDocs/experience-platform.en/help/tags/release-notes/current.md

 >[!IMPORTANT]
 >
->The tags and event forwarding release notes have been deprecated.
+>The tags and event forwarding release notes have been deprecated and will **not** be updated any further on this page..
 Please refer to the latest [Adobe Experience Platform release notes](https://experienceleague.adobe.com/docs/experience-platform/release-notes/latest.html?lang=en) for detailed tags and event forwarding updates.

 ## April 26, 2023